Noctis/kickstart-app/docs/cookbook/Removing_Dummy_Code.md

 There are still some references to the `DummyServicesProvider` class.
 Modify the following files, by removing said
 references:

-* `src/Console/Application.php`
+* `bin/console`
-* `src/Http/Application.php`
+* `public/index.php`

-Once that's done, we can remove the `DummyCommand` from the application.
-To do that, remove the `src/Console/Command/DummyCommand.php` file and removed references to the removed class from the `bin/console` file.
+Once that's done, you can remove the `DummyCommand` from the application.
+To do that, remove the `src/Console/Command/DummyCommand.php` file and remove references to the that class from the `bin/console` file.

 Now for HTTP-related things - there's going be a few.
 Start by deleting the following files: